 USMLE costs were estimated at the time the costs were determined.
 Changes in curriculum can alter the academic year in which a student will incur these costs.

 Registered students are required to carry medical insurance.
-This can be purchased through the university for $3,882 for first-year students, or $3,663 for second- through fourth-year students for 2019-2020.
+This can be purchased through the university for $3,643 for first-year students, or $3,336 for second- through fourth-year students for 2019-2020.
 These amounts will be included in the total cost of attendance in addition to the above outlined costs.
 Students have the option to purchase medical insurance on their own as long as it meets university requirements.